asilvino/socialCollector/README.md

 **Configuring .conf (connect database, facebook token, etc)** FILE:**socialCollector/conf/application.conf**

-All the `${?}` variables are from system envoriment, more [here](https://www.playframework.com/documentation/2.5.x/ProductionConfiguration) you can remove than and add the string independently the OS.
+All the `${?}` variables are from system envoriment, more [here](https://www.playframework.com/documentation/2.5.x/ProductionConfiguration).
+You can remove than and add the string independently the OS or anyother variables.

 Add a new *security key*: